MayaNAS: Using Wasabi Hot Object Cloud Storage

 Introduction

-With MayaNAS it is very easy to connect with all popular multi-cloud object storage and use them as additional local storage with thin provisioning.
+With MayaNAS it is very easy to connect with all popular multi-cloud object storage for file storage and achieve extreme throughput for your file based workloads without using any additional resources on cloud, and cut down storage costs.
 It readily supports Azure Blob, Amazon S3, Google Cloud Storage and any S3-compatible object storage.
 In this blog we will be exploring how to connect with the Wasabi Hot Cloud Storage. which is described on their website as,

 Wasabi Hot Cloud Storage is enterprise class, tier-free, instantly available and allows you to store an infinite amount of data affordably.
 Wasabi provides an S3-compliant interface to use with storage applications, gateways and other platforms.